minprog/app-studio/info/10 Syllabus.md

 Final grading will take place twice:

-- after 22-Feb, your first three apps will be graded and you'll receive feedback
+- after 22-Feb, your first three apps will be graded and you'll receive feedback (these apps will not be re-graded later)
 - after 26-Mar, the final portfolio deadline, apps 4, 5, 6 and 7 will receive a grade according to the following scheme:

 | pts | description                                                                          |